Recodify/influx_csv_annotate/README.md

 ## Notes

-Currently for a fix csv file (known headers), will updated to handle any csv in a subsequent version.
+Currently for a fixed csv file (known headers), will updated to handle any csv in a subsequent version.

 ## Versions